 Ads.com, LLC Monetizer Program - Terms and Conditions

-1.1 These Ads.com LLC Monetizer Program Terms and Conditions ("MP Terms") govern your (“Publisher”) use of Company’s monetization platform known as the “Monetizer Program” (the “MP”).
-Capitalized terms used but not defined in these MP Terms are defined in the Ads.com General Terms of Service found here https://refdocs.ads.com/cs/general-terms-of-service (“General Terms”).
+1.1 These Ads.com LLC Monetizer Program Terms and Conditions (“MP Terms”) govern your (“Publisher”) use of Company’s monetization platform known as the “Monetizer Program” (the “MP”).
+Capitalized terms used but not defined in these MP Terms have the meanings assigned to them in the Ads.com General Terms of Service found here https://refdocs.ads.com/cs/general-terms-of-service (“General Terms”).
 The terms “we”, “us”, or “our” refer to the Company.
-These MP Terms are in addition to, incorporated into, and made a part of the General Terms and Company’s Policies.
-By signing up and registering for an MP Account (as defined below), Publisher agrees and consents to receive electronically all communications, agreements, documents, notices and disclosures that Company provides in connection with Publisher’s MP Account to the contact information Publisher provides when it signs up for an MP Account and uses the MP.
-Publisher also agrees that Publisher’s electronic consent, including but not limited to when Publisher signs up for an MP Account, will have the same legal effect as a physical signature.
+These MP Terms are in addition to, incorporated into, subject to, and made a part of the General Terms and Company’s Policies.
+By signing up or registering for an MP Account (as defined below), Publisher agrees to receive all communications, agreements, documents, notices, and disclosures related to Publisher’s MP Account, electronically, using the contact information Publisher provides when creating an MP Account.
+Publisher also agrees that Publisher’s electronic consent, including, but not limited to, when Publisher signs up or registers for an MP Account, will have the same legal effect as a physical signature.
 Publisher acknowledges that by accepting these MP Terms, Publisher has read, understood, and agrees to be bound by these MP Terms.
-If there is an express conflict between these MP terms and the General Terms, these MP Terms will prevail and govern.
-For the avoidance of doubt, in addition to the restrictions set forth in these MP Terms, Publisher’s access and use of the MP is and will be subject to its agreement to Company’s then-current General Terms (including the Company’s Policies incorporated therein by reference) and the MP is and will be deemed within the definition of the term, “Services” in the General Terms.
+If there is a direct conflict between these MP terms and the General Terms, these MP Terms will prevail and govern.
+For purposes of the General Terms, the MP is and will be deemed included within the definition of the term, “Services”.
+The Compliance Policy found here: https://refdocs.ads.com/cs/compliance-policy is and will be deemed included within the definition of “Company’s Policies”, as that term is defined in the General Terms.

-2.2 To establish an MP Account and to be capable of earning Commissions, Publisher must (a) visit the Site, (b) create an MP Account with a login and password, (c) enter Publisher’s domains into its MP Account, (d) change Publisher’s domains’ servers to direct natural persons who conduct keyword searches to Publisher’s domains on the MP and/or redirect Referral Traffic to the MP from Publisher Marketing Content (provided Company has preapproved such Referral Traffic sources) and (e) follow such further instructions as specified when creating an MP Account.
+2.2 To establish an MP Account and to be eligible to earn Commissions, Publisher must (a) visit the Site, (b) create an MP Account with a login and password, (c) enter Publisher’s domains into its MP Account, (d) change Publisher’s domains’ servers to direct natural persons who conduct keyword searches to Publisher’s domains on the MP and/or redirect Referral Traffic to the MP from Publisher Marketing Content (provided Company has preapproved such Referral Traffic sources), and (e) follow any further instructions, policies, or directions from Company.
 Publisher hereby acknowledges and agrees that Company and any of Company’s upstream ad partners will put advertisements on Referral Traffic on the MP and Publisher is liable for any and all associated consequences.
+Company reserves the right, at its sole discretion, to establish, modify, or add additional requirements that must be satisfied in order for any customer or user to be eligible to access or use the MP.
+Such requirements may include, but are not limited to, verification procedures, minimum technical specifications, compliance with updated policies, or any other criteria deemed necessary by Company.
+Company will provide Publisher with notice of any material modifications to these MP Terms.
+Upon receiving such notice, Publisher shall have the option to either accept and comply with the updated terms or, alternatively, elect to terminate the agreement within the notice period specified by Company.

-2.4 When Publisher creates an MP Account, Publisher agrees to (a) provide Company with accurate, complete and verifiable account, contact and payout information and keep such information up to date at all times and (b) maintain and update Publisher’s information to keep it accurate, current and complete.
+2.4 When Publisher creates an MP Account, Publisher agrees to: (a) provide Company with accurate, complete and verifiable account, contact, and payout information and keep such information up to date at all times; and (b) maintain and update Publisher’s information to keep it accurate, current and complete.
 Publisher will be responsible for the confidentiality and use of Publisher’s password to access Publisher’s MP Account and for all activities that are conducted through Publisher’s MP Account.
 Publisher agrees not to transfer or resell Publisher’s use of or access to the MP and/or the Site to any third party.

 2.5 Publisher acknowledges and agrees that Publisher is responsible for all fees related to the registration and use of Publisher’s domains and KW DNs (as defined below).